apiology/op-env/README.rst

 **How do I install op-env?**

 1. You'll first need to install and configure the `"op" CLI from 1Password <https://support.1password.com/command-line-getting-started/>`_.
 I personally use ``brew install 1password-cli`` for that.
-2. To make using that a little less painful, I wrote  `with-op <(https://github.com/apiology/with_op>`_, which will stash your op temporary key in your system's keychain so you don't need to fiddle around with your environment.
+2. To make using that a little less painful, I wrote  `with-op`_, which will stash your op temporary key in your system's keychain so you don't need to fiddle around with your environment.
 Your choice, though!
 Install using pip.  ``python3 -m pip install with_op``
 3. Install using pip.  ``python3 -m pip install op_env``

 **How do I run it?**